NilPointer-Software/bdfd-wiki/src/javascript/setEmbedResponse.md

 > 📌 All parameters are optional.

 ### Permissions
-Required permissions which the bot must have for this function to work properly.
+Required permissions which the bot must have for this function to work properly:
 - `embedlinks`
 - `sendmessages`
 - `sendmessagesinthreads`